-In June 2013, the Company issued 60,853 shares of common stock upon a partial net exercise of a warrant by OTA, LLC.
-The warrant was initially exercisable into 563,294 shares of common stock and was issued in June 2012 in a private placement transaction not involving a public offering pursuant to Section 4(2) of the Securities Act of 1933, as amended.
+In August 2013, the Company issued 670,460 shares of common stock upon a partial net exercise of warrants by OTA, LLC.
+The warrants were initially exercisable into 1,058,824 shares of common stock and were issued in June 2012 in a private placement transaction not involving a public offering pursuant to Section 4(2) of the Securities Act of 1933, as amended.
 The conversion of the warrants into common stock was an exempt exchange under Section 3(a)(9) of the Securities Act.
+The shares were issued pursuant to a "cashless" exercise of warrants and the Company received no proceeds.